sunnyaws1984/google_adk/adk_projects/multi-agents/README.md

 ### Example Prompts to Try

 - "Can you tell me about the stock market today?"
-- "Tell me something funny about programming"
+- "can you please share me Tesla stock price ?"
 - "What's the latest tech news?"
 - "What time is it right now?"